Satellile/yara/readme.md

     yara caffeine   // disable sleep mode
     yara melatonin  // enable sleep mode

-Melatonin will, by default, set Windows to sleep after 30 minutes.
+By default, 'melatonin' will have Windows sleep after 30 minutes of inactivity.
 You can customize this length in the config file.

 ## Halt Terminal Until Queue Is Empty